Minimum Wage: The statutory minimum wage in Mongolia is MNT 792,000 per month.

 Individual Income Tax Contributions

-In Mongolia, the individual tax rate is a flat 10%.
+In Mongolia, the individual tax rate follows a progressive system.

 Pension in Mongolia